Prince Philip movement

-The Prince Philip movement is a religious sect followed by the Kastom people around the villages of Yaohnanen and Yakel on the southern island of Tanna in Vanuatu.
-It is a cargo cult of the Yaohnanen tribe, who believe in the divinity of Prince Philip, Duke of Edinburgh (1921–2021), once consort to Queen Elizabeth II.
+The Prince Philip movement is a religious sect followed by the Kastom people around the villages of Yaohnanen and Yakel on the southern Tanna Island in Vanuatu.
+It is a cargo cult of the Yaohnanen tribe, who believe in the divinity of Prince Philip, Duke of Edinburgh (1921–2021), consort to Queen Elizabeth II (1926–2022).

 Origins

-According to ancient Yaohnanen tales, the son of a mountain spirit travelled over them.
+According to ancient Yaohnanen tales, there was a son of a mountain spirit, who then travelled to a distant land.
+There, he married a powerful lady.
+One day, he would return.
 He was sometimes said to be a brother to John Frum.

-The people of the Yaohnanen and Takel area had seen the respect accorded to Queen Elizabeth II by the colonial officials and concluded that her husband, Prince Philip, must be the son referred to in their legends.
+The people of the Yaohnanen and Takel area had seen the respect accorded to Queen Elizabeth II by the colonial officials and concluded that her husband, Prince Philip, must be the son referred to in their legends, and the "distant land" refers to Britain.

 It is unclear just when this belief came about, but it was probably some time in the 1950s or 1960s.
 It was strengthened by the royal couple's official visit to Vanuatu in 1974, when a few villagers had the opportunity to actually see Prince Philip from a distance.
 The Prince was not then aware of the sect, but it was brought to his attention several years later by John Champion, the British Resident Commissioner in the New Hebrides.

 Interactions with Prince Philip

 Champion suggested that Prince Philip send them a portrait of himself.
 He agreed and sent a signed official photograph.
 The villagers responded by sending him a traditional pig-killing club called a nal-nal.
 In compliance with their request, the Prince sent a photograph of himself posing with the club.
 Another photograph was sent in 2000.
 All three photographs were kept by Chief Jack Naiva, who died in 2009.

 Anne, Princess Royal, visited Tanna in October 2014.
-She is the only daughter of Queen Elizabeth II and Prince Philip.
 She had visited Vanuatu in 1974, but had not previously travelled to the island.
 Charles III, then Prince of Wales, visited the island in 2018.

 On 27 September 2007, Channel 4 broadcast Meet the Natives, a reality show about five Tanna men from the Prince Philip Movement on a visit to Britain.
 Their trip culminated in an off-screen audience with Philip, where gifts were exchanged, including a new photograph of the Prince.

 The sect celebrated the 2018 wedding of Prince Harry and Meghan Markle by holding a party, where they hoisted the Union Jack, danced, and ate pigs.
 The villagers were initially unaware of the wedding, until a travel agent for the island, who was contacted by The Times, relayed the message.